-After Kris Kringle has come and gone, after the gifts have been opened, and after the turkey has been eaten (with plenty of leftovers to spare), I’ll wager that many of you find yourself thinking … now what?
+After Kris Kringle has come and gone, the gifts have been opened, and the turkey has been eaten (with plenty of leftovers to spare), I’ll wager that many of you find yourself thinking … now what?

 After the holiday ends, the Christmas cleanup begins.
-How do you dispose of the wrapping paper, decorations and other holiday trappings in an eco-friendly way?
+How do you dispose of the wrapping paper, decorations, and other holiday trappings in an eco-friendly way?
 We’re here to break it down for you, from the smallest gift box to the tree itself.

-One option for dealing with all the wrapping paper is to reuse it.
+One option for dealing with all the wrapping paper is to save and reuse it.
 This works best if you remove the paper in one piece, but if you’re more of a rip ‘n’ tear sort, you can still keep wrapping paper scraps to use as gift tags or for wrapping small gifts.

 Ribbons and Bows

 I absolutely adore people who use fabric ribbons and bows to decorate gifts they give me — it allows me to add to my ribbon stash and use them to gussy up my gifts to others!
 There’s really no reason to throw out fabric ribbon; if you don’t want it (and why on earth wouldn’t you?), I’m sure you can find someone close to you who does.

 I also suggest keeping and reusing plastic ribbons and bows, but for an entirely different reason.
 These inexpensive adornments cannot be recycled, and if you don’t plan to keep or reuse them, they have to be thrown out.
 One more reason to invest in some thick fabric ribbon, or simply avoid it altogether!